cekrem/cekrem.github.io/content/posts/parse-dont-validate-typescript.md

 }
 ```

 (The `parseEmail` predicate is embarrassingly thin — a real one would trim, lowercase, and at least pretend to validate the domain part.
 I'm not, however, writing an email parser in a blog post(!).)
 The `as Email` hurts a little, and it should.
 It's the one place where we're allowed to break the rules — the parser is the trusted boundary.
 Everywhere else in the codebase, you cannot conjure an `Email` out of a `string`.
 You have to call `parseEmail` and handle both branches.
-(I'm using `kind: "ok" | "err"` instead of a boolean discriminant on purpose.
-Booleans look tidy until somebody adds a third case and exhaustiveness silently doesn't kick in.
-Strings narrow honestly.)
+(I'm using `kind: "ok" | "err"` instead of a `success: boolean` discriminant on purpose.
+A boolean can only ever hold two cases, so the day you need a third one — `"partial"`, say — you're remodeling every consumer.
+A string discriminant just grows another case, and the exhaustiveness check further down will point at every switch you forgot to update.)

 Compare this to the throw-and-pray validator we started with: its failure mode is an exception, which is invisible to the type system.
-The parser's signature tells you everything that can happen.
-There is no third option hiding in the call stack.
+The parser's signature tells you everything that can happen; nothing extra is hiding in the call stack.

 Now the domain type.
 I want to name two things that usually get conflated: the raw blob that came off the wire, and the thing I've earned the right to trust.